naver/posescript/README.md

   </details>
 - The BABEL dataset can be downloaded from [here](https://babel.is.tue.mpg.de/data.html).
 - The SMPL-H body models can be downloaded from [here](https://mano.is.tue.mpg.de/) by clicking on the link _"Extended SMPL+H model"_ on the download page.
+- The SMPL-X body models can be downloaded from [here](https://smpl-x.is.tue.mpg.de/download.php), by clicking on the link _"Download SMPL-X v1.1 (NPZ+PKL, 830 MB) - Use this for SMPL-X Python codebase"_ on the download page.

+  **NOTE**: currently, this code works with the AMASS (*human_body_prior*) codebase and corresponding SMPL-H models.
+SMPL-X models are only used in *./src/text2pose/posescript/format_contact_info.py*, which is not needed for running the code corresponding to the original PoseScript/PoseFix papers.
 - The GloVe pretrained word embeddings can be downloaded [here](https://nlp.stanford.edu/data/glove.840B.300d.zip).
 </details>